elastic/apm-integration-testing/README.md

 Testing unrelease code for other agents follows a simliar pattern.

 See `version*` in https://github.com/elastic/apm-integration-testing/tree/master/scripts/ci for details on how CI tests specific agent/elastic stack version combinations.

+### Testing docker images

+Build the docker image for a particular app with the usual

+    make -C docker build-<app>

+Tests are written using [bats](https://github.com/sstephenson/bats) under the docker/tests dir

+    make -C docker test-<app>